dvreeze/tryscalafix/doc/presentation.rst

     tree.symbol.info.get.signature

-For any other Java/Scala *Symbol* on the class path, we can also contain *SymbolInformation* and its *Signature*:
+For any other Java/Scala *Symbol* on the class path, we can also obtain *SymbolInformation* and its *Signature*:

 .. code-block:: scala